-This management information circular (the "Circular") is furnished in connection with the solicitation of proxies by or on behalf of the management of Razor Energy Corp. (the "Corporation") for use at the annual general meeting of the holders (the "Shareholders") of the common shares (the "Common Shares") in the capital of the Corporation to be held solely by means of remote communication via teleconference at 587-328-1099, Meeting ID 912 9842 7281 (there is no participant code so enter # to continue), on December 16, 2020 at 2:00 p.m.
+This management information circular (the "Circular") is furnished in connection with the solicitation of proxies by or on behalf of the management of Razor Energy Corp. (the "Corporation") for use at the annual general meeting of the holders (the "Shareholders") of the common shares (the "Common Shares") in the capital of the Corporation to be held solely by means of remote communication via teleconference at 587-324-2527, Meeting ID 707 272 364, on December 22, 2021 at 2:00 p.m.
 (Calgary time), and any adjournment or adjournments thereof (the "Meeting") for the purposes set forth in the Notice of Annual General Meeting (the "Notice of Meeting") accompanying this Information Circular.